You're tuned to the most listened-to radio talk show in America.

 What is that planned?

-We we we never answer questions like that.
+We never answer questions like that.

-Not even for me.
+Not even for me?

 Not even for you.